example.py import multitasking import time import random import signal # kill all tasks on ctrl-c signal.signal(signal.SIGINT, multitasking.killall) # or, wait for task to finish on ctrl-c: # signal.signal(signal.SIGINT, multitasking.wait_for_tasks) @multitasking.task # <== this is all it takes :-) 

 $ pip install multitasking --upgrade --no-cache-dir

-MultiTasking is distributed under the GNU Lesser General Public License v3.0.
+MultiTasking is distributed under the Apache Software License.
 See the LICENSE.txt file in the release for details.
-MultiTasking is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.

 Please drop me an note with any feedback you have.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.